nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Statistics Panel

-The Statistics Panel is where you will be able to view statistics about your projects.
+The Statistics panel is where you will be able to view statistics about your projects.
 It is vertically split into 2 portions.

 The top portion is composed of two tabs, one that lists the projects that are due soon and the other lists projects that overdue.